What is Botulinum toxin?

 As BTX causes temporary muscle weakness as part of its intended therapeutic action, some patients may notice muscle atrophy in major muscle groups that are repeatedly injected.

-Medical conditions and contraindications:
+Medical Conditions and Contraindications

 As BTX injections are generally safe, there are not many medical problems that would prevent you from receiving one.